Personal Backup Version 5.2

 [Filelist] /force:

-Starts a backup of all tasks specified in the filelist (with filenames separated by a space).
+Starts a backup of all tasks specified in the list of files (important note).
+The backups will run one after another in the given order.
 The filenames may contain a placeholder.
 The default extension (buj) is appended automatically.

 The option "[Filelist] /force" is very useful in connection with Windows Task Scheduler, in that it is possible to execute several backup tasks at preset times.